 The method of challenging a statutory is for the debtor or his, her or their representatives to write to the creditor as soon as the demand is received (bearing in mind the short deadline to comply or apply to set aside the demand) explaining why the statutory demand is improper or the debt is contested and asking them to withdraw it.
 Should the creditor not accept the debtor’s argument then depending on whether the debtor is an individual or company, they should take the steps outlined below.

-Please note failure to apply to the court in time to either have the statutory demand set aside or to apply for an injunction will leave the party that served the statutory demand free to move towards insolvency proceedings after 21 days from the date of service has elapsed.
+The time limits are strict.
+Failure to apply to the court in time to either have the statutory demand set aside or to apply for an injunction will leave the party that served the statutory demand free to move towards insolvency proceedings.